Guest Post by Lauren Covino-Smith

 This one might seem kind of obvious especially for a long road trip where personal space is limited, but just in case you need specifics:

-The rule of thumb should be that any toy or electronic with a headphone jack is allowed.
+The rule of thumb should be that any toy or electronic without a headphone jack is allowed.
 And anything else is a hard NO. Family trips should never include the Baby Shark song on repeat for the entire aircraft to hear.
+Agreed?